I once had a conversation with Fraternity.

 He calmly asked me to explain.

-“Well, people have told me that you are special and unique.
-However, it’s difficult for me to see where you are different.
-Perhaps the truth is that you are just another club among many, and that’s all you will ever be.”
+“Well, people have told me that you are special and unique institution.
+However, it’s difficult for me to see where and how exactly you are different.
+Perhaps the reality is that you are just another club among many, and that’s all you will ever be.”

 “Perhaps,” he replied stoically.
 He invited me to continue.

-“I’ve heard that your purpose is noble, but all I see is a drinking club.
-Perhaps you are destined to just be a social outlet for college students.
-You’re just a way for young men and women to meet each other and have fun.”
+“I’ve heard that your purpose is noble, but all I witness is a drinking club.
+Perhaps instead of the broad picture you paint with your flowery creed, you are destined to be narrowly defined only as a social outlet for college students.
+In the end, you’re just a way for young men and women to meet each other and have fun.”

 “There is much talk about the values you promote.
 Maybe the values, symbols, secrets and Rituals are nothing more than a charade.”
-My voice expressed frustration.
+The tension in my voice was growing.
 “They exist only to create interest and intrigue, but serve no practical purpose.”

 He continued to smile.

 “I’m trying to believe in you, but you keep finding ways to shake my faith.
-Maybe all you are is just a temporary extracurricular activity for young adults."
+Maybe all you are is just a temporary extracurricular activity for college kids with a robust social calendar as your only claim to fame."

 I looked into his eyes, my doubts evident in my voice.
-"Fraternity, I wonder if we ask too much of you.”
+"Fraternity, your words are eloquent, but your actions are coarse.
+I wonder if we ask too much of you.”

 We sat in tense silence, he and I.

 “So what is the truth Fraternity?”
 I pressed.
-“What are you?”
+“What are you?
+Really?"

 Fraternity thought for a moment, and then spoke.